-In all my years of selling and renovating riads, I have never come across a restoration opportunity such as this – nor do I think I will do again.
+In all my years of selling and renovating riads, I have never come across a restoration opportunity such as this on the medina property market – nor do I think I will do again.
 This type of property and this age is so rare.
 I can only think of one other similar private property in the Marrakech Medina, Dar Cherifa, and this site is infinitely superior in scale, antiquity and antique detailing.

 The riad is enviably situated in one of the oldest and most exclusive neighbourhoods in the Medina, right next to the main square, La Place Jemaa El Fna and is probably around five hundred years old.

 Its original use might well have had a religious slant.
 It is most likely that it would have been associated with the redundant neighbouring mosque, as its extra-ordinary architectural detailing and Koranic inscriptions are prevalent in the great classical religious buildings from the Merenid period, between the thirteenth and sixteenth century, a time when Marrakech was undergoing a building boom that attracted highly skilled and specialist artisans from as far afield as Andalucia – (in the Moroccan Spanish empire), Europe and the Middle East.
 The design and use of materials from this period represent the last surge of grand architecture in Marrakech and it was an era that was responsible for architectural wonders such as the similarly styled Ben Youssef Medersa, which was constructed in the mid-sixteenth century.